 5. Kaffeine (Mass Ave area)

-This very cool place opened in fall 2016 and specializes in single origin coffee from unique places around the globe.
+This third-wave coffee shop opened in fall 2016, after eight years with a food-truck-style business model, and specializes in high-grade single origin coffee from around the globe.
 Kaffeine is located in part of an old industrial warehouse behind the Circa apartments, a couple blocks away from College & Mass Ave.
-Occasionally there are a few pastries, but the focus is really on the coffee here.
+Occasionally there are a few pastries, but the emphasis is really on the specialty coffee here.
+Try the Vietnamese coffee!

 6. Henry's Coffee Bistro (Chatham Arch)